datalowe/text-editor-backend/README.md

 The project is put together for a JavaScript framework course at Blekinge Institute of Technology.

 ## Setup and installation directly on host computer
 First, make a copy of 'env_config.json.example' and name it 'env_config.json'.
-Open it and enter your database credentials/URI specifications and what port the Express app should be running on.
+Open it and enter your database credentials/URI specifications and what port the Express app should be running on. __Alternatively__, you can choose to define corresponding environment variables - check 'app.js' and 'routes/editor-api.js' to see what environment variables are needed then.

 `cd` into this directory and run `npm install` to install all required dependencies.
 Then run `npm start` to start a development server.
 If you instead want to run a production server, run `npm run production`.